evanx/redex/test/cases/webServer/README.md

 We can hard-code an HTTP response e.g. 403 for "Access forbidden," or route the message to other processors, perhaps through filters and translators.

-The `translator.expressFile.singleton` translates Express messages into "file" messages for the `fileServer,` e.g. the `url` is taken as the file path:
+The `http.translator.file.singleton` translates Express messages into "file" messages for the `fileServer,` e.g. the `url` is taken as the file path:
 ```json
 {
    "path": "/test.txt"